ginobean/clean-cobol/README.md

 maintainability of existing COBOL code going forwards.
 It heuristically examines indent levels to figure out where code blocks start and end, inserting code block terminators (such as ‘end-if’, ‘end-start’, ‘end-search’, etc), as needed.
-Also annotates code block terminators, to make it easier to visually identify the extents of each code block.
+Also, annotates code block terminators, to make it easier to visually identify the extents of each code block.
 Additionally, it can convert code to all lowercase or all uppercase, as per house coding requirements.